ramonvanalteren/jenkinsapi-old/README.rst

     * Credentials (username/password and ssh key)
 * Username/password auth support for jenkins instances with auth turned on
 * Ability to script jenkins installation including plugins

+For a full documentation spec of what this library support see: http://jenkinsapi.readthedocs.io/en/latest/index.html

 Python versions
 ---------------